4444est/resume-website/README.md

 # My reumse website
-I built this resume website to practice with threee and tween js.
+I built this resume website to practice with three and tween js.
 It's nothing groundbreaking, but I had fun making it.